luddep/LPKit/README.markdown

 # LPKit
 A collection of different generic views & utilities for [Cappuccino](http://cappuccino.org/), extracted from the up-coming cappuccino port of [Observer](http://observerapp.com/).

+A running example app will be up, soon.

 # What's inside

 ## Slide view